Dallinger/Dallinger/docs/source/configuration.rst

     How long in hours participants have until the HIT will time out.

 ``us_only`` *boolean*
-    A boolean that control whether this HIT is available only to MTurk workers in the U.S.
+    Controls whether this HIT is available only to MTurk workers in the U.S.

 ``base_payment`` *float*
     Base payment in U.S. dollars.
+All workers who accept the HIT are guaranteed this much compensation.

 ``approve_requirement`` *integer*
     The percentage of past MTurk HITs that must have been approved for a worker